RammySekham/img-speech-txt-analytics/README.md

-# Video-Analytics
+##### Video-Analytics

-Video Analytics in Python ( Face Sentiment Analysis and Text Sentiment Analysis) To run the code:
+###### Introduction
+ *This small project is conducted to analyze the candidate's answer during video interview.
+ * Project used existing pre-trained models
+   For video/image emotion analysis : FER library is used which has pre-trained model based on Harcascade and MTCNN For speech to Text analysis :Speech_recognition library is used For Text sentiment analysis :VADER from ntlk library is used.VADER(Valence Aware Dictionary and sentiment Reasoner)
+ * The Analysis is presented in the form of Heat-Maps showing neagtive-positive sentiments from words and negative and positive emotions of face in video.

+###### Emotions-Sentiment Heat Maps

+###### How to run this code
+ 1. Select directory ($ cd <directory>)
+ 2. Clone the repo  ($ git clone <repo-url>)
+ 3. Install dependencies
+    pip install -r requirements.txt
+          OR individual modules using
-1. Install all required modules given under import using pip install <module_name>
+    pip install <module_name>
-2. Place mp4 video file of small size 20-40sec introductory video in your working directory
+ 4. Place mp4 video file of small size 20-40sec introductory video in your working directory
+ 5. Change file_name in settings.py file
-3. Run the code
+ 6. Run the code "Video_Analytics.py"
-4. You will get results as shown in file HeatMaps
+ 7. You can view results in form of heat maps as mentioned above.